adriangb/graphlib2/README.md

 1. Added `TopologicalSorter.copy()` which copies a prepared or unprepared graph so that it can be executed multiple times.
 1. Pretty solid performance improvements (see [benchmarks]).
-1. Returns generic iterables from `TopologicalSorter.get_ready()` and `TopologicalSorter.static_order()` instead of a tuple and generator respectively like the standard library does.
-Currently, these are both lists, but this should be considered an implementation detail.
 1. Misc improvements, like working generics without postponed evaluateion (`ToplologicalSorter[int]` works at runtime).

 ## Performance